 Push and hold either side of the "SEEK/ SCAN" button for about two seconds until "SCAN" appears on the display and you hear a beep.
-The player will scan all the tracks on the disc you are listening to.
-If you hear two beeps, the player will scan the first track of all the discs in the player.
+The auto changer will scan all the tracks on the disc you are listening to.
+If you hear two beeps, the auto changer will scan the first track of all the discs in the changer.
 To select a track, push either side of this button again.

-Scanning the first track of all the discs in the player:
+Scanning the first track of all the discs in the changer:

 Push and hold either side of the "SEEK/ SCAN" button for more than 4 seconds until "DISC SCAN" appears on the display and you hear two beeps.
-The player will scan the first track of the next disc.
+The auto changer will scan the first track of the next disc.
 To select a disc, push either side of this button again.